Season Two: Pursued, complete bundle: Amazon, Barnes & Noble, Smashwords

 Spire City is home to mighty machines of steam power and clockwork, and giant beetles pull picturesque carriages over cobbled streets, but there is a darker secret behind these wonders.
 A deadly infection, created by a mad scientist, is spreading through the city, targeting the poor and powerless, turning them slowly into animals.
 A group of those infected by the serum join together to survive, to trick the wealthy out of their money, and to fight back.

-The Spire City Series is a serial fiction, steampunk-fantasy project, with new episodes released every week during each season's run.
+The Spire City Series began as a serial fiction, steampunk-fantasy project, with new episodes released every week during each season's run.
 The individual episodes were available from Amazon and B&N, and went out to subscribers every Monday.

 I don't get it, what's this all about?
 A novel?
 Short stories?
 Something else?